dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client.md

 ## Known limitations

 This is an early preview release of the Java client.
-There are many features that aren't yet supported.
+There are many features that aren't supported yet.
 The RTM release will address the following gaps:

 * Only primitive types can be accepted as parameters and return types.
 * The APIs are synchronous.